 - Like Whitebeard Lucci is more than justified in his belief though: until Luffy comes along Lucci had never lost and was (short of the Admirals) the strongest agent the World Government had (and had more operational freedom).
 Had Luffy not been a Determinator Lucci would have beaten him and gone to massacre his crew and take Robin back.

-- Neji Hyuuga is an uppercrust example, as is Sasuke Uchiha.
+- Neji Hyuuga is an uppercrust example ( For a time, he was the trope picture. ), as is Sasuke Uchiha.
 Neither are exactly smack-talkers, however: Neji tends to use long speeches about fate, while Sasuke prefers long, lingering stares.
 Neji gets better thanks to Defeat Means Friendship.
 Sasuke is a much harder sell, as it turns out this trope is ingrained in the Uchiha clan at the genetic level.